 Fishing In Gloucestershire, including details of Angling Clubs, Where To Go Fish and more.
 Including options to fish on rivers, lakes and canals.
-Edible fish in the county include eels, trout and salmon.
+Edible fish in the county include eels, trout, and salmon.
 For the novice, there are a few fish farms.

 Gloucester & Sharpness Canal

 The Gloucester & Sharpness Canal is a wide and deep waterway which runs for 15 miles.
-It is a popular place for fishermen to get out their rods and lines, there are even competitions on this stretch of water.
+It is a popular place for anglers to get out their rods and lines, there are even competitions on this stretch of water.
 Species you can expect to catch include; perch, roach, eels and bream.
 Other fish in lesser numbers are carp, chub, gudgeon.

 The Red Lion Inn, Wainlodes